Exploring Deep Neural Networks via Layer-Peeled Model: Minority Collapse in Imbalanced Training: Layer-Peeled Model for Predicting Minority Collapse

 The results of the experiments above are displayed in Figure~\ref{fig:collapse}.
 This figure clearly indicates that the angles between the minority classifiers collapse to zero as soon as $R$ is large enough.
 Moreover, the numerical examination in Table~\ref{table:norm} shows that the norm of the classifier is constant across the minority classes.
 Taken together, these two pieces clearly give evidence for the emergence of Minority Collapse in these neural networks, thereby further demonstrating the effectiveness of our Layer-Peeled Model.
 Besides, Figure~\ref{fig:collapse} also shows that the issue of Minority Collapse is compounded when there are more majority classes, which is consistent with Figure~\ref{fig:LPM-simulations}.
-For completeness, we remark that, as with neural collapse, Minority Collapse only occurs during the terminal phase of training with a non-diminishing weight decay parameter.

-In order to get a handle on how Minority Collapse impacts the test accuracy, we plot the results of another numerical study in Figure~\ref{fig:comparison}.
+Next, in order to get a handle on how Minority Collapse impacts the test accuracy, we plot the results of another numerical study in Figure~\ref{fig:comparison}.
 The setting is the same as Figure~\ref{fig:collapse}, except that now we randomly sample $6$ or $5$ examples per class for the minority classes depending on whether the dataset is FashionMNIST or CIFAR10.
-The results show that the performance of the trained model deteriorates in the test data if the imbalance ratio $R = 1000$, when Minority Collapse has occurred or is about to occur.
-This is by no means intuitive a priori as the test performance is only restricted to the minority classes and a large value of $R$ only leads to more training data in the majority classes without affecting that in the minority classes.
+The results show that the performance of the trained model deteriorates in the test data when the imbalance ratio $R = 1000$, when Minority Collapse has occurred or is about to occur.
+This is by no means intuitive a priori as the test performance is only restricted to the minority classes and a large value of $R$ only leads to more training data in the majority classes without affecting the minority classes at all.